 You will also complete a substantial project, usually in conjunction with industry, energy/environmental consultancy firms, governmental regulatory agencies, local authorities or within our Sustainable Environment Research Centre.

 The subjects taught within the MSc are underpinned by high quality research which was rated as being mainly internationally excellent or world leading inRAE 2008.
-This included research in hydrogen energy, bio-energy, anaerobic digestion, process monitoring and control, combustion processes, and waste and wastewater treatment systems.

 A minimum 2:2 Honours degree in a science or engineering-related subject, but other applicants will be considered on an individual basis.